 3. Google Keyword Planner Tool

-All you need is a free Google account to access the free Google Keyword Planner Tool in the Google AdWords interface.
+All you need is a free Google account to access the Google Keyword Planner Tool in the Google AdWords interface.

 Log into AdWords, navigate to the Keyword Planner, and locate the “Find new keywords” option.